go-aah/docs/request-life-cycle.md

+Title: aah Request Lifecycle
+Desc: Incoming requests are handled by the server via routes.
+Each incoming request passes through a pre-defined list of steps, user-defined steps and optional server extensions.
+Each route describes an HTTP endpoint with a `path`, `method`, `controller`, and `action`.
+Keywords: aah request lifecycle, request lifecycle, incoming request, lifecycle
+---
 # aah Request Lifecycle

 Incoming requests are handled by the server via routes.
 Each route describes an HTTP endpoint with a `path`, `method`, `controller`, and `action`.
 Each incoming request passes through a pre-defined list of steps, user-defined steps and optional server extensions.